 The dish is typically steamed and served with a sweetened coconut filling.

 Ganesh Chaturthi is a major Hindu festival celebrated in honor of Lord Ganesha.
-Festivals commemorate the arrival of Lord Ganesh from Kailash Parvat with his mother Goddess Parvati/Gauri.
+Festivals commemorate the arrival of Lord Ganesh from Kailash Parvat with his mother, Goddess Parvati/Gauri.

-It usually lasts for 10 days, and is observed throughout India.
+It usually lasts for 10 days and is observed throughout India.
 On the festival’s last day, large processions are held to immerse Lord Ganesha’s idol in water.

 Modak and Ganesh Chaturthi are intimately linked, as the sweet dish is considered to be Lord Ganesha’s favorite food.
 The festival is therefore an ideal time to enjoy this delicious treat!